balzac-lang/balzac-doc/source/index.rst

 *Bitcoin Abstract Language, analyZer and Compiler*

-|langname| is an high-level language for writing transactions, verifying their correctness,
+|langname| is a high-level language for writing transactions, verifying their correctness,
 and compiling them into actual Bitcoin transactions.
 It is based on the formal model proposed in [AB+18FC]_.
-You can also use Balzac to design Bitcoin smart contracts [AB+18POST]_.
+You can also use |langname| to design Bitcoin smart contracts [AB+18POST]_.
 Some examples are given at the end of this tutorial.

 Try our `web editor <https://editor.balzac-lang.xyz/>`_.